paying off a loan

 Debt responsibility is a heavy, heavy burden to bear.
 And nobody wants to carry it for longer than they need to.
 So, repaying a loan faster means you'll get that debt-free relief much sooner.

 It's hardly ever a bad thing to have one less financial obligation.
-But you should always consider both sides of the coin before making your final early debt repaying decision.
+But it would be best to consider both sides before making your final early debt-repaying decision.

 3. More Money To Play Within Your Budget